-If you are wondering how long does raw chicken last in the fridge or freeze, the answer is that uncooked poultry lasts 48 hours.
+Are you wondering how long raw chicken lasts in the fridge or freezer?
+The answer is that uncooked poultry lasts up to 48 hours if placed in the refrigerator.
 If you want to keep it longer, then freeze it.
-You can safely keep chicken pieces in the freezer for nine months and a whole chicken in the freezer for 12 months
+You can safely keep chicken pieces in the freezer for nine months and a whole chicken in the freezer for 12 months.

 How to Get the Freshest Chicken

 In review, remember to look for air-chilled chicken.
-These choices are hung in a climate-controlled environment until they are packaged.
+These choices are hung in a climate-controlled environment until they go into packaging.

-Look for the words never frozen on the package.
-If your chicken does not say that, then it may have been frozen multiple times.
-This dilutes the taste of the chicken and lowers the time that the chicken can be kept in your freezer or refrigerator.
+Look for the words “never frozen” on the package.
+If the food packaging information does not mention this, it indicates that the chicken may have been frozen at least once.
+It dilutes the taste of the chicken and reduces the time you can keep the chicken in your freezer or refrigerator.

 Try to find organic chicken.
-These farms must undergo USDA inspections and prove that their birds are never fed GMO products.
+These farms must undergo USDA inspections.
+Plus, prove that their bird never had GMO products in their diet.
 Since the cost of feeding these birds is higher, you will pay a markup at the store.

 How to Store Chicken in Refrigerator to Keep It Fresh

 Improperly storing raw chicken in your refrigerator can easily lead to cross-contamination.
-Raw chicken should always be stored in its original package on the bottom shelf of your refrigerator.
-Ensure that it never comes in cooked meat.
+You should keep the raw chicken in its original package on the bottom shelf of your refrigerator.
+Ensure that it never comes into contact with cooked meat.
 [How Long Can Raw Chicken Sit Out?]

 Check the temperature of your refrigerator regularly.
-Trusting the thermometer that is in the fridge can be deadly to you and your family, so always use a thermometer that is made for liquids.
+Relying solely on the built-in thermometer may not provide the most accurate reading.
+So always use a thermometer made for liquids.
 Place a glass of water in your refrigerator and leave it there for 24 hours.

 Then, insert the thermometer into the glass and find the temperature of the water.
 It should be at or below 40 degrees.
 Between 40 and 60 degrees is a danger zone where bacteria multiply faster.

-If you are going to be marinating your raw chicken, then do it in a food-safe bowl that you can cover completely.
+If you plan to marinate your raw chicken, do it in a food-safe bowl that you can cover completely.
 Never use a metal bowl.
 Put the chicken in a single layer in the dish.
 Place the container in the refrigerator following your recipe’s instructions.

 How to Store Raw Chicken in the Freezer

 You should always check your freezer’s temperature before freezing chicken.
-You want the freezer to be no more than 9 degrees.
+You want the freezer to be no more than nine degrees.
 Use a special thermostat designed for this purpose.
-The freezer door is the best place to check as it is usually the warmest place in your freezer.
+The freezer door is the best place to check as it is usually the warmest spot in your freezer.

-If possible, you should place the bags on a cookie sheet and freeze them flat.
-Once frozen, if space is a problem, then you can remove the cookie sheet and stuff the chicken pieces around your freezer.
+Place the bags on a cookie sheet and freeze them flat if possible.
+Once frozen, if space is a problem, you can remove the cookie sheet and stuff the chicken pieces around your freezer.

 See how she wraps the chicken in wax paper before she puts it in the freezer bag.
-Wrapping pieces in wax paper before you freeze it allows you to take out the amount that you need.
-If you have enormous chicken breasts that you will never eat in one sitting, cut them in half before freezing them.
+Wrapping pieces in wax paper before freezing allows you to take out the needed amount.
+If you have enormous cuts of chicken, you will never eat them in one sitting; slice them in half before freezing them.

 After you have frozen your chicken, it is essential to thaw your chicken properly to avoid deadly bacteria.
 You have three different choices when thawing frozen chicken.

 You can put the chicken in the refrigerator to thaw.
-Expect it to take 48 hours for large pieces or whole chicken to thaw in the refrigerator while smaller pieces will thaw in 24 hours or less.
-You can leave the chicken in the refrigerator for up to 48 hours after it is thawed without adversely affecting it.
+Expect it to take 24 hours for small pieces and up to 48 hours for large parts or a whole chicken.
+Once thawed, leave the chicken in the refrigerator for another 48 hours without adversely affecting it.

-The second method that you can use is to thaw the chicken in a bowl of water.
+The second method is to thaw the chicken in a bowl with water.
 Make sure that the chicken is submerged.
-You can leave it in the plastic bag.
-Change out the water every 20 minutes until the chicken is no longer frozen.
+You can leave it in a plastic bag.
+Change the water every 20 minutes until the chicken is no longer frozen.
 If you have not followed the recommendations to freeze individual pieces separately, then break pieces apart as soon as possible.

-You can also thaw chicken in the microwave, but the outside may start to cook before the inside is thawed.
+You can also thaw chicken in the microwave.
+But the outside may start to cook before the inside thaws.
 Repositioning the chicken on a microwave-safe tray can help prevent cooking.
-Once the chicken is thawed, then you should cook it right away to prevent bacteria from building up and making you sick when you eat the poultry.
+Once the chicken is thawed, cook it immediately to prevent bacteria from building up and making you sick when you eat the poultry.

-The answer to how long does raw chicken last in the fridge or freeze depends on having your refrigerator and freezer set to the right temperature.
-The chicken will last for 48 hours when put in the refrigerator that is set to 40 degrees and in a freezer that is set for 0 degrees for between nine and 12 months.
+The duration that raw chicken lasts in the fridge or freezer depends on maintaining the correct temperatures.
+Raw chicken will last for 48 hours in a refrigerator set to 40 degrees Fahrenheit, and in a freezer set to 0 degrees Fahrenheit, it can last between nine and 12 months.